data-addict-com/data-addict-com.github.io/_posts/2022-08-17-i-discovered-the-largest-files-extension-from-my-C-disk-in-my-windows-PC.md

 # How did I do it
 ## Gathering files details
-Before having the above final vizualisation, the first step is obviously to gather datas.
+Before having the above final vizualisation, the first step is obviously to gather data.
 I just used the following two lines code from my **cmd terminal** :
 {% highlight cmd %}
 cd C:/
 where "*.*" /r . /t > f:\list-of-c-files.txt